microsoft/playwright/docs/src/writing-tests-js.md

 ### Locators

 [Locators](./locators.md) are the central piece of Playwright's auto-waiting and retry-ability.
-Locators represent a way to find element(s) on the page at any moment and are used to perform actions on elements such as .click. fill etc. Custom locators can be created with the [`method: Page.locator`] method.
+Locators represent a way to find element(s) on the page at any moment and are used to perform actions on elements such as .click .fill etc. Custom locators can be created with the [`method: Page.locator`] method.

 ```js
 const getStarted = page.locator('text=Get Started');